Pete Buttigieg on the issues, in under 500 words

 - Electoral college: Supports abolishing it.

-- Vaccines: Initially said he believes in personal exemptions to vaccines when there is no public health crisis.
+- Vaccines: Said he believes in personal exemptions to vaccines when there is no public health crisis.
 Following criticism, his campaign walked the position back.

 - Foreign policy: Wouldn't move the U.S. embassy in Israel back from Jerusalem to Tel Aviv.